-JD students may enroll in non-law courses in any joint or dual degree program or exchange program as approved by the faculty or the Committee on Standards.

-(f) Credits toward JD degree from study abroad programs
+- b.
+JD students may enroll in non-law courses in any joint or dual degree program or exchange program as approved by the faculty or the Committee on Standards. - c.
+JD students may enroll only in courses approved for JD credit. - d.
+Non-law courses and courses not approved for JD credit are not considered classroom hours for purposes of regulation III.A.5.b. - 4.
+Credits toward JD Degree from Study Abroad Programs